webqit/webflo/README.md

 <!-- /BADGES -->

-Webflo is a universal *web*, *mobile*, and *API backend* framework that gets it all done in vanilla HTML, CSS, and JavaScript!
+Webflo is a universal *web*, *mobile*, and *API backend* framework based on vanilla HTML, CSS, and JavaScript!
 It's a powerful little thing written to facilitate building more authentic, web-native applications!

-Here, we've put all of that up for a 10min straight read!
+Here, we've put all of that up for a 20min straight read!

-TL;DR: here's what's ahead...

-+ web-native development and the vanilla advantage!
-+ the path of least engineering!

 ## The Catch...